✓ Donations to qualified 501(c)(3) organizations are tax-deductible in the US.

 What are the primary benefits of donating to charity in the US?

-Is my donation to any charity tax-deductible?
+Is my donation to a US charity always tax-deductible?

 What future trends might impact the benefits of donating to charity US?